constellation-app/constellation/CoreVisualGraph/release/modules/ext/docs/CoreVisualGraph/src/au/gov/asd/tac/constellation/graph/visual/select-transactions.md

 # Select Transactions

-## Select all transactions on the graph

 This feature will select all the transactions on the graph.

 The selection is additive, meaning any previously selected objects on the graph will remain selected.

 <br />